 What Gives Loopring Value?

 The Loopring (LRC) cryptocurrency is the utility token of the Loopring network.
-It incentivizes positive behaviour from liquidity providers, insurers, and DAO (decentralized autonomous organization) governors — as well as giving them a say in how the protocol is run.
+It incentivizes positive behavior from liquidity providers, insurers, and DAO (decentralized autonomous organization) governors — as well as giving them a say in how the protocol is run.